Jessie-Jingwen-Lin/Jessie-Jingwen-Lin.github.io/_posts/2021-05-05-stock-overnight-analysis.md

 ```
 <!-- <script src="https://gist.github.com/jingwenlin/b406450811b312a906bb88fe4e836f1b.js"></script> -->

 Then, it is time to download the recent stock prices for all of the tickers.
-To download the stock prices, I used the API provided by [Yahoo finance](https://finance.yahoo.com) which can be accessed by the yf.finance package(link).
+To download the stock prices, I used the API provided by [Yahoo finance](https://finance.yahoo.com) which can be accessed by the [yfinance package](https://github.com/ranaroussi/yfinance).
 See the code below:

 ```python
 def download_from_yahoo(tickers, start, end, interval):